-When the cast is removed
+When the cast or splint is removed

-It is normal for your ankle to feel achy and swollen.
+It is normal for your foot to feel achy and swollen.
 Often the skin is quite dry as well.
-Soaking your foot and ankle in warm water will help as well as massaging it with oils or hand cream.
+Soaking your foot in warm water will help as well as massaging it with oils or hand cream.

-Treat swelling with elevation and try to get the ankle to move as normally as possible, Continue exercising the foot, knee and hip.
-Remember, it will take time to regain muscle strength in the leg and ankle.
+Treat swelling with elevation and try to get the whole foot moving as normally as possible.
+Continue exercising the knee and hip.
+It will take time to regain muscle strength.